Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

 	- Fifth byte:	3	(Later we'll be messing with this)
 	- Sixth byte:	0~3	(This is not that hard to guess, the keyboard have four blocks that we can select the color, so the range 0~3)

-Knowing that now we need to make a prototype, so let's do some code...
+Knowing that, now we need to make a prototype, so let's do some code...
 First I do thing we need to find the correct HID device to send the payload.

 You can run this: